-Television ratings for the Democratic convention edge out the Republican convention
+Television ratings for the Democratic convention edge out the GOP’s

 With its mix of formats, including musical performances and splashes of comedy, Syracuse University television scholar Robert Thompson likened last week’s DNC to a “a 1970′s variety show.”
 It was “a tighter, better produced” television product than the RNC, which he said dragged on a bit.
 “There were many opportunities to go to the bathroom or check the microwave during this convention, because so much stuff lasted a lot longer,” he said.

-While pored over by the television networks and political campaigns, Thompson said “the real measure of success of convention coverage is ultimately judged not by the ratings, but judged by the votes of people.”
+If the presidential election were a contest for television popularity, the Democratic Party would be able to claim victory in a key early battle.ely judged not by the ratings, but judged by the votes of people.”